huentelb/simGPT/README.md

     - Human Fertility Collection (HFC) for the past periods 1846 – 1966
     - Human Fertility Database (HFD) for the past periods 1967 – 2022
     - United Nations World Population Prospects (UNWPP24) for the past period 2023
-    - United Nations World Population Prospects (UNWPP24) for the future periods 2024 – 2100
+    - United Nations World Population Prospects (UNWPP24) for the future periods 2024 – 2100 (medium scenario)
-        - with three scenarios: low, medium, momentum

 2. Mortality data come from the following sources
     - Human Mortality Database (HMD) for the past periods 1846 – 2023